 Croissance réelle du PIB :

-The approximate time for sharing the contract with an employee in Austria is only 4 business days assuming no special requests or changes to our standard employment contract.
+The approximate time for sharing the contract with an employee in Austria is 4 business days assuming no special requests or changes to our standard employment contract.
+Any such requests or changes would need to undergo internal and external review, directly leading to a time delay.

 Daily working hours must not exceed 12 hours and weekly working hours 60 hours including overtime.
 Overtime is paid at a rate of 150% of the regular pay.